-Before age 40, melanoma is more common in women than in men.
-After 40, rates are higher in men than in women.
+Before age 50, melanoma is more common in women than in men.
+By age 65, rates are twice as high in men than women.

-Melanoma accounts for less than 2% of all skin cancers, but it causes most skin cancer deaths.
-About 9,710 people will die from melanoma this year.
+Melanoma accounts for about 1% of all skin cancers, but it causes most skin cancer deaths.
+About 9,730 people will die from melanoma this year.